States of the Union #4

-Today I am continuing what will be a nine-part series covering all of the fifty States of the Union comprising the United States of America.
-I am a proud American, particularly regarding our remarkable history, so for nine consecutive Wednesdays each blog post will spotlight FIVE States (chosen at random).
+Today I am continuing what will be a ten-part series covering all of the fifty States of the Union comprising the United States of America.
+I am a proud American, particularly regarding our remarkable history, so for ten consecutive Wednesdays each blog post will spotlight FIVE States (chosen at random).
 There will be some trivia, facts and data, a map, occasional vocabulary lessons, and naturally a wee bit of history.
 Links to the previous blogs are below.

 Abbreviation — ID

 Statehood — July 3, 1890

 - Hell’s Canyon is the deepest gorge in America at 7,993 feet.
 Yes, deeper than the Grand Canyon!

 - Idaho is called the “Gem State” because 72 different precious and semi-precious gemstones are found in the state, nearly every known type of gemstone.
 For instance, the star garnet can only be found in significant quantities in Idaho and India.